splinekit/splinekit/README.md

 ## Installation
 You need at least `Python 3.11` to install `splinekit`.

-Create and activate your Python virtual environment
+Creation and activation of your Python virtual environment

 (on Unix)
 ```shell